-Good hand hygiene is the single most important measure in reducing the risk of cross infection between people with CF as well as the risk of spreading other infections, such as colds and flus.
-Encourage good hand hygiene practices for all students and teachers with access to liquid soap, hand drying facilities and alcohol-based hand gel.
+Good hand hygiene is the single most important measure in reducing the risk of cross-infection between people with CF, as well as the risk of spreading other infections, such as colds and flus.
+Schools should encourage good hand hygiene practices for all students and teachers with access to liquid soap, hand drying facilities and alcohol-based hand gel.

-Other recommendations
+Other Recommendations